antoinelafontaine/oxide/README.md

 engine = oxide
 ```

 Your all set to use haml template files for your new theme!
+Happy theming!

 Notes